ralna/spral/doc/Fortran/ssmfe_expert.rst

  | buckling          |     7      |     7      |     N/A    |     N/A    |
  +-------------------+------------+------------+------------+------------+

+Further, the user must also store the converged eigenvectors :math:`X`, and (for generalised problems) their :math:`B`-images :math:`BX` using separate storage, e.g. ``X(n,mep), BX(n,mep)``.
+In addition to being output, the routine may need to reorthagonalise against these from time to time.

 .. f:subroutine:: ssmfe_standard(rci,left,mep,lambda,m,rr,ind,keep,options,inform)

    Computes the left-most eigenpairs of the standard eigenvalue problem